bandirevanth/mastering-ai/README.md

 features = data ['data']
 ```

-Now, to make it clearer we can print the class labels, the first data instance's label, our feature names and the feature's value with the help of the following commands:
+Now, to make it clearer, we can print the class labels, the first data instance's label, our feature names and the feature's value with the help of the following commands:

 ```
 print(label_names)
 ```

-The above command will print the class names which are malignant and benign respectively.
+The above command will print the class names which are malignant and benign, respectively.
 It is shown as the output below:

 ```
 ['malignant' 'benign']
 ```

 Now, the command below will show that they are mapped to binary values 0 and 1.
-Here 0 represents malignant cancer and 1 represents benign cancer.
+Here, 0 represents malignant cancer and 1 represents benign cancer.
 You will receive the following output:

 ```
 print(labels[0])
 0
 ```

-The two commands given below will produce the feature names and fature values.
+The two commands given below will produce the feature names and feature values.

 ```
 print(feature_names[0])